TeachBooks/mirror_mude_book/book/time_series/types.md

 When observations are made continuously through time, that gives rise to a **continuous** time series.

-In practice, we deal with **discrete** time series,since observations are taken only at specific time instances.
-They are usually equally spaced, even the measured variable can in principle be a continuous variable
+In practice, we deal with **discrete** time series, since observations are taken only at specific time instances.
+They are usually equally spaced, even the measured variable can in principle be a continuous variable.

 ```{note}